-When the riders don’t return, Cartwright decides to speed up the departure of the planned patrol charged with bringing Ulzana in, dead or alive.
-Again, the response is rather tepid under the circumstances as the Major only allows a small patrol under the command of an inexperienced officer, Lt.
-Garnett DeBuin (Davison), to pursue such a small war party.
-This is noted by the grizzled civilian scout, McIntosh (Lancaster), a veteran of many Indian campaigns, who makes no bones over the near impossible task at hand, made that much harder by the army’s apparent indifference.
+When the riders don’t return, Cartwright decides to speed up the departure of a planned patrol charged with bringing Ulzana in, dead or alive.
+Again, the response seems rather tepid under the circumstances as the Major only allows a small patrol to pursue the war party, which will be under the command of an inexperienced officer, Lt.
+Garnett DeBuin (Davison).
+This is all noted by Cartwright's grizzled civilian scout, McIntosh (Lancaster), a veteran of many Indian campaigns, who makes no bones over the near impossible task at hand, made that much harder by the army’s apparent indifference.

 As the 1960s progressed, the Western kept evolving, becoming an effective template for thinly disguised allegories for racial tensions and the current conflict in southeast Asia, holding a mirror up to the audience and forcing them to watch man’s inhumanity toward his fellow man based solely on culture, color and Creed, with director Ralph Nelson making the most hay out of this with the excellent Duel at Diablo (1966) and Soldier Blue (1970).
 And as we moved into the 1970s, audiences were asked to reevaluate as to who was really the bad guy when it came to confrontation between Cowboys and Indians, epitomized best by Arthur Penn’s Little Big Man (1970).